hazylua/simple-blog/README.md

-# A simple blog page
+# A simple blog-like app

-Medium like blog page.
+"Medium-like" static blog app.
 See the TODO.md for what needs to be implemented.